AfeefRazick/sortingVisualiser/README.md

 ## Credits

 This project was largely self implemented with little to no reference to other sorting visualisers.
-This was done as attempt to use my own implementation of a sorting visualiser as a learning excercise.
+This was done as an attempt to use my own implementation of a sorting visualiser as a learning excercise.

 ## License